marcduiker/azure-functions-university/lessons/cosmosdb.md

 2.7 Add a CosmosDB output binding to your Run method.

-Make sure to add a reference to the `Microsoft.Azure.WebJobs.Extensions.CosmosDB` package.
-For adding the package to your app, run the `dotnet add package Microsoft.Azure.WebJobs.Extensions.CosmosDB` command.
+Add a reference to the `Microsoft.Azure.WebJobs.Extensions.CosmosDB` package to your app running the `dotnet add package Microsoft.Azure.WebJobs.Extensions.CosmosDB` command in your terminal.
 At VS Code, open the QueueTriggerCSharp1.cs file, where the Run method definition was created.

 Add the following binding definition:
 ```csharp